My favorite course.

 Pros: A somewhat scenic, pro player style, coastal Florida course with a some positive aspects, but also a few cons.

 The course zig-zags through a heavily wooded, grassy fairway, no rough to speak of, low lying area.
 Alot of the longer holes have open fairways, followed by well guarded pin placements.
 There is a nice mix of short and long holes, but the course definately leans to the longer side.

 Nice concrete tee pads, and fresh Innova baskets.

 Some interesting bumpy, rolling terrain features.

-Cons: The first thing that you will notice is the almost constant, extremely loud noise of airplanes coming out of the Tampa Int Airport.
+Cons: The first thing that you will notice is the almost constant, extremely loud noise of airplanes coming in/out of the Tampa Int Airport.